Why is Green Tea the most widely consumed beverage in the world, second only to water itself? And considered a superfood?

 8. Green Tea Transformed British Culture

 For the middle class of Britain, the tea parties and tea gardens allowed women and children to get out and socialize for the first time in their history.
-Many movements such as missionaries, charities and the girl guides started as tea groups.
+Many movements such as missionaries, charities, and the girl guides started as tea groups.

-9. Green Tea is Patriotic.
+9. Green Tea is Patriotic

-10. Green Tea is Loved By Everyone:
+11. Green Tea is Loved By Everyone

-Joe Torre famous former Professional baseball player and current
+“What happened to my green tea?” says Joe Torre famous former Professional baseball player and current

-Major League Baseball’s executive vice president
+Major League Baseball’s executive vice president of baseball operations.

-From hard working workers needing energy to homemakers wanting health to professionals wanting mental clarity – green tea can be enjoyed by everyone.
+From hardworking workers needing energy to homemakers wanting health to professionals wanting mental clarity – green tea can be enjoyed by everyone.

 We hear about inflammation often but do we know what it is?
 Inflammation is an important immune system function.
 When it is out of control, it can cause serious damage.
 Inflammation has been linked to major diseases such as Alzheimer’s, arthritis, cancer, diabetes, heart disease, and signs of aging.
 There’s good news: many foods are naturally anti-inflammatory.
 Adding Natural Anti-Inflammatory Foods to your meals is a very good way to reduce inflammation.
 Antioxidants found in foods protect your cells from the effects of free radicals and can help reduce an overabundance of inflammation in your body.